June 11, 2018

-Let’s be honest, we don’t want to know the answer to question, “What would the world be like if drinking water didn’t exist?”
+Let’s be honest, we don’t want to know the answer to the question, “What would the world be like if drinking water didn’t exist?”
 Thankfully, smart technology is playing an increasing role in protecting drinking water.

 Nationwide, cities are finding ways to uses advances in wireless technology to meet the basic need of clean drinking water.
 Check out a few examples: